yclas/documentation/2-step-sms-authentication.md

 ![Two-step SMS Authentication](//docs.yclas.com/images/2-step-sms.png)
 </a>

-Now customers that set a phone number in the profile will have 2 step sms authentication.
+Now customers that set a phone number in the profile will have the 2 step sms authentication.

 ## Set an inital country

-This option will make it even more easier for your customers to login or register to your site.
-Select the country your website is targeted to so that country's code will be the default country code in the phone field in the register, login and publish new page.
+This option will make it easier for your customers to login or register to your site.
+Select the country your website is targeted to.
+This way, the country's code will be the default country code in the phone field in the register, login and publish a new page.

 Go to **Settings** -> **General** -> **Regional** -> **Country** and select the country your website is targeted to.

-## How it works
+## How it works:

-1. A user registers on your website or posts an ad
+1. An user registers on your website or posts an ad.
-2. User account is created and the user goes to Edit Profile page and enters his phone number
+2. An user account is created and the user goes to Edit Profile page and enters his phone number.
-3. After the update of the profile details, user will get a verification code in a message on his mobile phone which will need to enter in the next page
+3. After updating the profile details, the user will get a verification code by message on his mobile phone, which he will need to enter in the next page.
-4. Now the user is authenticated and Two-step SMS authentication is enabled on his account
+4. Now the user is authenticated and the Two-step SMS authentication is enabled on his account

 <a href="//docs.yclas.com/images/2-step-sms-2.png" class="thumbnail gallery-item" data-gallery>
 ![Two-step SMS Authentication](//docs.yclas.com/images/2-step-sms-2.png)